griffithlab/immuno_gcp_wdl_manuscript/Troubleshooting_README.md

 optitype_tumor /mnt/disks/cromwell_root/[GCS BUCKET]/cromwell-executions/immuno/[WORKFLOW ID]/call-somaticExome/somaticExome/[UNIQUE SUB WORKFLOW ID 1]/call-tumorIndexCram/tumor.cram /mnt/disks/cromwell_root/[GCS REFERENCE FILES BUCKET]/human_GRCh38_ens105/aligner_indices/bwamem2_2.2.1/all_sequences.fa 8 50
 ```

-Find the WDL where the opitype execution command is located.
+Find the WDL where the OptiType execution command is located.
 It is often helpful to look for tasks on the [analysis-wdls github page](https://github.com/wustl-oncology/analysis-wdls/tree/c0edf02bf3f84766f13df288f3546e499c4bef54) and use search functions to parse through the many WDLs which make up the pipeline.
 All the specifications for running individual tools are located within the definitions/tools/ directory.
 So optitype is located at `definitions/tools/optitype_dna.wdl`.

 In this WDL we see the docker image used for this task: `mgibio/immuno_tools-cwl:1.0.2`

-Now we have everything we need to rerun the opitype command, independent of the rest of the pipeline.
+Now we have everything we need to rerun the OptiType command, independent of the rest of the pipeline.
 So on the Google VM:

 ```